-A standard SIP trunk delivers calls to the premise equipment and acts like a CO line.
-If the SIP endpoint is offline or cannot be contacted by our system, the system issues busy signals to the incoming callers.
+Standard – A standard SIP trunk delivers calls to the premise equipment and acts like a CO line.
+If the SIP endpoint is offline or cannot be contacted by the system, the system issues busy signals to the incoming callers.

-An enhanced SIP trunk delivers calls to the premise equipment and acts like a CO line.
-If the SIP endpoint is offline or cannot be contacted by our system, the system provides an alternate predefined route for incoming calls.
-Examples are: routing calls to an Auto Attendant, other SIP trunks (at other locations), voicemail, or a Find-Me Follow-Me sequence.
-This disaster recovery feature is extremely powerful and flexible.
+Enhanced – An enhanced SIP trunk delivers calls to the premise equipment and acts like a CO line.
+If the SIP endpoint is offline or cannot be contacted by the system, the system provides an alternate route for incoming calls, which acts as a powerful and flexible disaster recovery feature.
+Alternate routes include routing calls to an auto attendant, other SIP trunks (at other locations), voicemail, or a Find-Me Follow-Me sequence.